ltw-webdev-5/curriculum/update-your-computer.md

 hide_markbot: true

 steps:
-  - title: "Update macOS & App Store apps"
+  - title: "Update MacOS & App Store apps"
     before: |
-      Make sure you have all the updated versions of macOS for security and all the updated versions of any App Store applications.
+      Make sure you have all the updated versions of MacOS for security and all the updated versions of any App Store applications.

       ```
        > App Store…